juannaranjo/git4n-app/README.md

 ## Description
 A test app that uses the github api to search the public user repos.
 Written in React

-## Available Scripts
+## To run this project

-In the project directory, you can run:
+After clone please run `yarn install` and then you can use any of the following

 ### `yarn start`